A Guide to Excellence Through Integrity

 - Employees responsible for the maintenance of records containing social security numbers shall observe all institutionally-established administrative, technical and physical safeguards in order to protect the confidentiality of such records.

-While typing some employment records, I noticed that a new employee is married to my ex-husband.
+While viewing some employment records, I noticed that a new employee is married to my ex-husband.
 Can I go talk to her about it?

 No. You may not disclose that you saw this information on her employment application.
 The employment application contains sensitive personnel information.
 If you speak with the new employee about the information in her employment application, you are not fulfilling your responsibility to maintain the confidentiality of this information.

 My students just finished taking their mid-term exams.
-I would like to post their grades on my office door with their social security numbers instead of their names to protect the students’ identity.
+I would like to post their grades with their social security numbers instead of their names to protect the students’ identity.
 Is this okay?

-The University of Texas Health Science Center at Houston is committed to providing a safe and healthy workplace environment.
-Health science center staff are encouraged to treat each other in a fair and respectful manner.
-The University of Texas Health Science Center at Houston, in accordance with applicable federal and state laws and regulations, prohibits discrimination on the basis of race, color, national origin, sex, sexual orientation, age, religion, disability or veteran status in any of its policies, practices and procedures.
+The university is committed to providing a safe and healthy workplace environment.
+University employees are encouraged to treat each other in a fair and respectful manner.
+The university, in accordance with applicable federal, state and local laws and regulations, prohibits discrimination on the basis of race, color, national origin, sex, sexual orientation, age, religion, disability or veteran status in any of its policies, practices and procedures.
 All employment-related decisions will reflect this commitment.

-In all matters related to employee hiring or status, it is the policy of The University of Texas Health Science Center at Houston to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, sexual orientation, disability or veteran status.
-Further, it is the policy of The University of Texas Health Science Center at Houston to provide a work environment free from verbal, physical, and/or visual forms of discrimination or harassment.
+In all matters related to employee or trainee status, the policy of the university is to provide equal opportunity without regard to race, color, religion, age, national origin, sex, sexual orientation, disability, genetic information, gender identity or expression, veteran status or any other basis prohibited by law.
+Further, the policy of the university is to provide an environment free from verbal, physical, and/or visual forms of discrimination or harassment.
 For further information, consult HOOP Policy 183 Equal Opportunity, Discrimination and Harassment.

 I feel that I was passed up for a promotion because of my age.
 Who do I call if I feel I have been discriminated against?

 Human Resources – Equal Opportunity manages all allegations of discrimination.
-If you feel you have been discriminated against, contact the Human Resources – Equal Opportunity at (713) 500-3079.
+If you feel you have been discriminated against, contact Human Resources – Equal Opportunity at (713) 500-3146.

-What are examples of behavior that could be considered sexual misconduct or harassment?
+What are examples of behavior that could be considered sexual misconduct or sexual harassment?

-Examples of behavior that could be considered sexual misconduct or harassment include but are not limited to: physical contact of a sexual nature including touching, patting, hugging, or brushing against a person’s body; explicit or implicit propositions or offers to engage in sexual activity; comments of a sexual nature including sexually explicit statements, questions, jokes or anecdotes, remarks of a sexual nature about a person’s clothing or body, remarks about sexual activity, or speculation about sexual experience; and, exposure to sexually oriented graffiti, pictures, posters or materials.
+Behavior that could be considered sexual misconduct or harassment includes but is not limited to: physical contact of a sexual nature including touching, patting, hugging, or brushing against a person’s body; explicit or implicit propositions or offers to engage in sexual activity; comments of a sexual nature including sexually explicit statements, questions, jokes or anecdotes, remarks of a sexual nature about a person’s clothing or body, remarks about sexual activity, or speculation about sexual experience; and, exposure to sexually oriented graffiti, pictures, posters or materials.

-The University of Texas Health Science Center at Houston strives to comply with all provisions of the Fair Labor Standards Act (FLSA).
-The FLSA is a federal law which requires payment to covered employees of overtime pay or compensatory time off for all hours worked in excess of 40 in a work week.
-In general, employees who are covered by the FLSA at the health science center are classified employees.
-Employees must specifically obtain prior approval for overtime and compensatory time before it is worked.
+The university strives to comply with all provisions of the Fair Labor Standards Act (FLSA).
+The FLSA is a federal law which requires payment to non-exempt employees of overtime pay or compensatory time off for all hours worked in excess of 40 in a work week.
+In general, employees who are covered by the FLSA at the university are classified employees.
+Faculty are exempt employees.
+The university requires non-exempt employees to obtain supervisory approval prior to working overtime.
 For more specific information, refer to HOOP Policy 154 Overtime Pay and Compensatory Time Off.

 I worked sixty hours last week due to a project that had to be completed by the end of the week.
 Am I eligible for overtime pay or compensatory time off?

-You may be eligible for overtime pay or compensatory time off if you are classified as an employee who is covered by the FLSA and the overtime was approved by your supervisor in advance.
-For more information, contact the Compensation Manager in the Office of Human Resources at (713) 500-3130.
+You may be eligible for overtime pay or compensatory time off if your position is covered by the FLSA.
+You must obtain your supervisor’s approval prior to working overtime.
+For more information, contact Compensation Services in the Office of Human Resources at (713) 500-3130.

-The University of Texas Health Science Center at Houston requires all faculty and staff members to submit a record reflecting their hours worked and hours absent from work.
-The health science center maintains an electronic Time Management System which records the hours worked and hours absent of all faculty and staff members.
-Faculty and staff members should submit their time records in the Time Management System in accordance with the schedule outlined in HOOP Policy 24 Time and Attendance Reporting.
-For specific questions regarding the Time Management System, consult the designated Timekeeper in your department or contact Payroll.
+The university requires all employees to submit records reflecting their hours absent from work and, in the case of hourly salaried and non-exempt employees, their hours worked.
+Employees should submit their time records in the online time management system in accordance with the schedule outlined in HOOP Policy 24 Time and Attendance Reporting.
+For specific questions regarding the university’s online time management system, consult the designated timekeeper in your department or contact Payroll at 713-500-3962.

-The University of Texas Health Science Center at Houston acknowledges that faculty and staff members may need time to attend to personal or family medical needs for serious health conditions or the birth, adoption, or placement of a baby.
-HOOP Policy 106 Family and Medical Leave, details how a faculty or staff member may obtain leave in these circumstances.
-Faculty and staff members should also consult with an Employee Relations Advisor in the Office of Human Resources.
-The Employee Relations Advisors can be reached at (713) 500-3130.
+The university acknowledges that employees may need time to attend to personal or family medical needs for serious health conditions, the birth, adoption, or placement of a baby or military service of a family member.
+HOOP Policy 106 Family and Medical Leave details how an employee may obtain leave in these circumstances.
+Employees should also consult an Employee Relations Advisor in the Office of Human Resources at (713) 500-3130.

 When am I eligible to apply for Family and Medical Leave?

-You are eligible to apply for Family and Medical Leave after you have been employed by a state of Texas agency for the past 12 months and have worked at least 1,250 hours at the University of Texas Health Science Center at Houston.
+You are eligible to apply for Family and Medical Leave after you have been employed by a State of Texas agency for the past 12 months and have worked at least 1,250 hours at the university.

 How much time is available under the Family and Medical Leave policy?

-Each faculty and staff member is responsible for protecting and preserving The University of Texas Health Science Center at Houston property, equipment and supplies.
-The conservation of state resources is a responsibility that university faculty and staff members, as state employees, hold as trustees for the citizens of the State of Texas.
+Each employee is responsible for protecting and preserving university property, equipment and supplies.
+The conservation of state resources is a responsibility that university employees, as state employees, hold as trustees for the citizens of the State of Texas.
 Public resources may not be used for personal benefit or gain.

 Limited use of university resources for personal purposes, such as telephone calls and e-mail, is permitted under the following circumstances:

-- The use does not result in a cost to The University of Texas Health Science Center at Houston.
+- The use does not result in a cost to the university;

 - The use does not compromise the security or integrity of private confidential information.